 The Healthy Kids program offers state-sponsored health coverage to Michigan residents who are 19 years old or younger, as well as pregnant women.
 If your family cannot afford health coverage for your minor children, you can apply for the Healthy Kids program by visiting the portal on the Michigan state website.
 Children and pregnant women enrolled in the program are covered for:

-Michigan residents have access to Medicare, which provides coverage if you are 65 or older, living with a qualifying disability, or caring for someone who is disabled.
+Michigan residents have access to Medicare, which provides coverage if you’re 65 or older, living with a qualifying disability, or caring for someone who is disabled.

 Medicare Supplement Insurance plans cover out-of-pocket expenses that your Medicare plan won’t, such as your coinsurance for procedures or medical equipment.
 These plans are advised if you’re concerned about your ability to afford your medical care.

 Michigan has strict rules governing short-term health insurance policies.
 A short-term insurance plan is often used to cover a coverage gap.
-You might wish to purchase a short-term health insurance plan if you just moved, got a new job, or are waiting to be able to enroll in a health plan by another means, such as through Medicare or the marketplace.
+You might wish to purchase a short-term health insurance plan if you want cheap health insurance, just moved, got a new job, or are waiting to be able to enroll in a health plan by another means, such as through Medicare or the marketplace.

-Short-term plans are not ACA compliant and do not have to provide minimum essential coverage.
+Short-term plans aren’t Affordable Care Act (ACA)-compliant and don’t have to provide minimum essential coverage.
 Your rates may be increased based on your health history, medical conditions that run in your family, age, and preexisting conditions.
 An insurance company can also deny you coverage or refuse to cover your preexisting conditions.